Sense-Studios/VirtualMixerProject-depricated/docs/How does this work.md

 #### Chain
 WIP.
-A chain is much like a mixer, but it simply stacks a numer of sources.
-Still it can used to chain a lot of empty channels together, from which only few are actually _On_.
+A chain is much like a mixer, but it simply stacks a number of sources.
+Still, it can be used to chain a lot of empty channels together, from which only a few are actually _On_.
 [Chain Docs](https://virtualmixproject.com/docs/reference/Module_Chain.html)

 #### Switch